nutjob-laboratories/erk/README.txt

                         Use an alternate macro save file

 Tools:
-  --scripter            Open the script editor --scripter-edit FILE  Open a file in the script editor --styler              Open the style editor --settings            Open the preferences dialog --export              Open the log export dialog
+  --scripter            Launch the script editor --scripter-edit FILE  Open a file in the script editor --styler              Launch the style editor --settings            Launch the preferences editor --export              Launch the log export tool

 Disable functionality:
   --noask               Don't ask for a server to connect to on start